czhangy/UCLA-GEs/PHILOS-3/notes.md

 - Ethical theories of Kant and Aristotle, then philosophy of mind
 - Question existence, purpose, reality

-## **9/30: Practical Rationality**
+## **Lecture 2: Practical Rationality**

 - Kant/Aristotle rely on practical rationality, difference in theories of it
 - Practical Rationality: dependency on current situation, society’s values, ingrained values
   - Most actions’ pros and cons are directed toward the self, still hold regard for others
-  - Can hold higher values than our own good, ex) directed toward nation/family/friends
+  - Can hold higher values than our own good
+    - Ex) directed toward nation/family/friends
   - Not always rational, can be practically irrational or arational
   - Wallet scenario
   - Looks upon self as one of many equals, build others into consideration